BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

-where each $\mathbf{p}_r$ is a trainable vector that is optimized alongside the model parameters.
-These embeddings allow the model to differentiate ROIs and inject flexible inductive priors for structural reasoning.
+where each $\mathbf{p}_r$ is a trainable vector initialized randomly from a uniform distribution $\mathcal{U}(-\varepsilon, \varepsilon)$ and optimized jointly with the model parameters.
+These embeddings ensure that nodes are distinguishable even when their connectivity profiles are initially similar, and they act as flexible placeholders that can adapt to structural context during training.

+This choice contrasts with fixed graph-based encodings (e.g., Laplacian eigenvectors or random walk embeddings), which may impose rigid structural assumptions and suffer from instability across subjects.
+Learnable node embeddings, provide a universal basis that can be shaped by the optimization objective, enabling the model to capture both invariant properties of specific ROIs (e.g., subcortical hubs) and more subtle topological features (e.g., inter-network bridges).

+These embeddings can be viewed as neurobiologically agnostic “identity tags” that become refined through training to reflect each region’s role in the connectome.
+Together with the signed attention mechanism, they allow the Signed Graph Transformer to balance anatomical individuality with global organizational principles, yielding node representations that are both flexible and robust across subjects.

-\subsubsection{Masked Edge Reconstruction}
+\subsubsection{Masked edge reconstruction}

-To train the model in a self-supervised fashion, we adopt a masked edge prediction task.
-A random subset of edges $\mathcal{E}_{\text{mask}}$ is selected per subject, and their weights are held out from the loss calculation (but retained in the attention mechanism to preserve global graph structure).
+Training the Signed Graph Transformer is formulated as a self-supervised masked edge prediction task, analogous to masked modeling strategies in language and vision~\cite{devlin2019bert,he2022masked}.
+For each subject, a random subset of edges $\mathcal{E}_{\mathrm{mask}}$ is selected from the structural connectivity matrix $\mathbf{A} \in \mathbb{R}^{R \times R}$.
+These masked edges are removed from the loss calculation but remain visible to the attention mechanism, ensuring that the model can still leverage the full network context during representation learning.